Members Sharing Area

 Please Share Your Experience, Strength and Hope with Us!

-Click here to share your experience, strength and hope with others via the Forum or you can send your sharing to the District 5 Web Coordinator for posting here!
+Click here to share your experience, strength and hope with others via the Forum or you can send your sharing to the District 5 Web Coordinator for posting here only.

 Remember, "... it is possible for us to find contentment, and even happiness, whether the alcoholic is still drinking or not"

-Click here to share your experience, strength and hope with others via the Forum or you can send your sharing to the District 5 Web Coordinator for posting here!
+Click here to share your experience, strength and hope with others via the Forum or you can send your sharing to the District 5 Web Coordinator for posting here only.

 Remember, "... it is possible for us to find contentment, and even happiness, whether the alcoholic is still drinking or not"